SFStefenon/IAPS/README.md

 ### 🎓 **Professor**

-💻 Departamento de Engenharia Informática
+💻 Department of Computer Engineering

-🏛️ Instituto Superior de Engenharia de Lisboa (ISEL)
+🏛️ Lisbon School of Engineering (ISEL)

-🏫 Instituto Politécnico de Lisboa (IPL)
+🏫 Polytechnic University of Lisbon

 ---